Stellantis Pro One

 Stellantis Pro One is a division of Stellantis created in October 2023 that incorporates six European and US commercial vehicle marques of Citroen, Fiat Professional, Peugeot, Vauxhall/Opel and Ram Trucks.

+In January 2026, Eric Laforge was appointed Head of Pro One, replacing Anne Abboud who was leaving the company.
+Abboud was head of sales with the launch of Pro One, and was promoted to Head of Pro One at the beginning of 2025.